Goldman Sachs says alternative trading system being investigated

-Goldman Sachs Group Inc (GS.N) said it was being investigated for its U.S. alternative trading system and for the potential misuse and circulation of non-public information related to its corporate developments.
+Aug 7 Goldman Sachs Group Inc said it was being investigated for its U.S. alternative trading system and for the potential misuse and circulation of non-public information related to its corporate developments.

-Fox Business Network reported this week that New York's attorney general was investigating the alternative trading systems, also known as "dark pools", run by Goldman and Morgan Stanley (MS.N).
+Fox Business Network reported this week that New York's attorney general was investigating the alternative trading systems, also known as "dark pools", run by Goldman and Morgan Stanley.

 Goldman, in a filing on Thursday, did not specify who was conducting the investigation. (bit.ly/1veATeY)